The Black Lives Matter movement has extended from social media activism to culture-shaking, provocative artwork.

 Kaphar's work sits in conversation with the recently opened Chicago exhibition, Blood At The Root: Unearthing the Stories of State Violence Against Black Women, that "makes visible the names of black women and girls killed by police," according to curator Mariame Kaba.
 Artist Antonia Clifford designed a poster for the show that lists the names of 100 black women and girls killed by police violence.
 Blood At The Root follows the downtown Brooklyn art space Smack Mellon's exhibition, Respond, that asked over two hundred artists like Sarah Zucker, Derrick Adams, and Faith Briggs, to respond to the highly publicized police discrimination and violence against black Americans.

-"The stories of black women, trans and non-trans women, need to be centered in the narrative of this fight for Black Lives Matter," says Kaba.
+"The stories of black women, trans and non-trans women, need to be centred in the narrative of this fight for Black Lives Matter," says Kaba.
 "Even the fact the hashtag was started by three black women, says that by nature, this movement is one that was intended to be intersectional," she explains to me.
 "Our exhibit is one intervention to get people to understand that all black lives matter."

 It is a point visual artist Rashaad Newsome made when he commissioned protesters to storm the stage of the opening of the 'Killer Heels' exhibition at the Brooklyn Museum.
 One protester held up a sign that read "R.I.P.
 Islan Nettles".
 Nettles was a 21-year-old black trans woman who was fatally beaten by a group of men while walking down the street with friends in New York City.
 The moment brought attention to the troubling reality that trans black women represent 72% of LGBTQ homicide victims.
 "I created the work because I wanted Islan Nettles to be remembered and her story to be heard," Newsome told me after the performance.